ZimmerKennedy/ZimmerKennedy/README.md

 <h1 align="center">Hi There!👋, I'm Zimmer Kennedy</h1>
-<h4 align="center">a driven and versatile software engineer with a strong background in both frontend and backend development.
+<h4 align="center">Driven and versatile software engineer with a strong background in both frontend and backend development.
 Leveraging my hands-on experience in ReactJS, NodeJS, PostgreSQL, and more, I create exceptional digital experiences that merge aesthetics and functionality.<br>
 <br>
  💬 Ask me about **Anything, lets talk**<br>
 <br>